red-hat-storage/ocs-training/ocp4ocs4/ocs-cluster-shrink/ocs4-shrink-cluster.md

 rook-ceph-osd-prepare-ocs-deviceset-2-data-1-r7dwg-dm5mx          0/1     Completed   0          3m40s
 ~~~

-Before you can shrink your cluster you need to identify how many devicesets have
+Before you can downsize your cluster you need to validate how many `storageDeviceSets` have
 been deployed so you can adjust the value properly.

-You may shrink your cluster one deviceset at a time.
+You MUST downsize your cluster one `storageDeviceSets` at a time.
 Simply loop through this procedure
-for each deviceset that has to be removed from the cluster.
+for each `storageDeviceSets` that has to be removed from the cluster with their corresponding OSDs.

 ~~~
 $ deviceset=$(oc get storagecluster -o json | jq '.items[0].spec.storageDeviceSets[0].count')